LLNL/Abmarl/docs/src/tutorials/gridworld/team_battle.rst

 Now that we've defined our agents and simulations, let's create them and run the simulation.
 First, we'll create the agents.
 There will be 4 teams, so we want to color the agent by team and start them at different corners of the grid.
-Besides that, all agent attributes will be the same, and here we benefit from pre-configuring the attributes in the class definition.
+Besides that, all agent attributes will be the same, and here we benefit from preconfiguring the attributes in the class definition.

 .. code-block:: python